usnistgov/trojai-example/README.md

 You primarily modify 2 of the files within the repo for your submission.

 - `example_trojai_mitigation.py` - This file is what contains the entry points for the mitigation technique.
-It implements a `--mitigate` and `--test` entrypoint.
+It implements a `mitigate` and `test` entrypoint.
-  - `--mitigate` applies your mitigation technique, modifying the model weights, and saves it to the `--output_dirpath` under the name `--model_output`.
+  - `mitigate` applies your mitigation technique, modifying the model weights, and saves it to the `--output_dirpath` under the name `--model_output_name`.
-  - There are several performer specific arguments within the `example_trojai_mitigation.py` script (for example, `--optimizer_class`, `--loss_class`, etc) that can be changed and overwritten with your specific hyperparameters if needed.
+  - Customizable options are specified in the metaparameters.json file, described using the metaparameters_schema.json (for example, `optimizer_class`, `loss_class`, etc) that can be changed and overwritten with your specific hyperparameters if needed.
-  - `def prepare_mitigation(args)` - this function takes in the commandline args and defined metaparameters and is responsible for constructing your specific defense that is a subclass of the `TrojAIMitigation` class.
+  - `def prepare_mitigation(args, config_json)` - this function takes in the commandline args and defined metaparameters and is responsible for constructing your specific defense that is a subclass of the `TrojAIMitigation` class.
-- `metaparameters.yml` - This file mirrors the performer-specific hyperparamters defined in tha ArgParser inside `example_trojai_mitigation.py`.
-The YAML acts as a base configuration (which must be passed in as `--metaparameters`), and can be optionally overwritten by those same CLI args.
-As you add or remove specific hyperparameters, you can change the `metaparameters.yml` to mirror needed hyperparamters.
-  - For example, if `metaparameters.yml` defines
-    ```yaml
-    hyperparameter1: 42
-    hyperparameter2: 0.15
-    ...
-    ...
-    ```
-    And you run the mitigation script with
-    ```bash
-    python example_trojai_mitigation.py --hyperparmeter1 100 ... ...
-    ```
-    then the script will run with `hyperparameter1 = 100` (since you overrode it with a CLI arg) and `hyperparameter2 = 0.15` (since it was not defined in the CLI arg, it fallsback to the default in the YAML)
+  - `def mitigate_model(model, mitigation, dataset, output_dir, output_name)` generates a new mitigated model and saves that model to be used for the phase of execution, testing.

 ## Container Configuration

-Each container must implment two entry points, `--mitigate` and `--test`.
+Each container must implement two entry points, `mitigate` and `test`.
 Your mitigation technique is fully constructed both times.
 If your mitigation or pre/post process transforms require a lengthy construction process, it is recommended you only conditionally set them up individually when they are called rather than at construction time.

-- `--mitigate` conducts the mitigation on the model weights given some dataset that may or may not have clean and/or poisoned data in it.
+- `mitigate` conducts the mitigation on the model weights given some dataset that may or may not have clean and/or poisoned data in it.
 It is where `def mitigate_model(self, model: torch.nn.Module, dataset: Dataset)` is called.
-- `--test` conducts the testing process on a given post-mitigation model, given some dataset that could be clean or poisoned.
+- `test` conducts the testing process on a given post-mitigation model, given some dataset that could be clean or poisoned.
 Is is where both your pre and post process are called. **Do NOT shuffle your test data, the order of logits is critical for metric calculations**
   - Prior to test-time inference, `preprocess_transform` is called. `preprocess_transform` can optionally return an `info` dictionary that contains arbitrary information that preprocess may like to pass to `postprocess_transform`
   - The model is then called on said preprocessed input data to return initial output logits.
   - Finally, `postprocess_transform` is called to return the final, reported logits. `postprocess_transform` also optionally receives the info dictionary created by `proprocess_transform`

 ## Container Code

-It is recommended to use the existing `example_trojai_mitigation.py` script as boilerplate, and to only change the code inside each function where necessary.
+It is required to use the existing `example_trojai_mitigation.py` script as boilerplate, and to only change the code inside each function where necessary.
+The argument parser must remain in-tact to operate with the leaderboard infrastructure.

 - `def prepare_mitigation(args)` - Given the YAML/CLI args, construct your specific defense (that is a subclass of TrojaiMitigation) and return it.
 - `def prepare_model(path, num_classes, device)` - Prepares the round configuration's given model architecture and returns it.
 Do not modify this function.